criscom/coursera-2014-python/coursera-python-week01.markdown

 **_str_ converts integers into a string**
 **the "+" operator joins strings together**

-# convert a string into numbers using int and float
+_convert a string into numbers using int and float

-# Python modules - extra functions implemented outside basic Python
+_Python modules - extra functions implemented outside basic Python

-import simplegui    # access to drawing operations for interactive applications
+import simplegui    _access to drawing operations for interactive applications

-import math         # access to standard math functions, e.g; trig
+import math         _access to standard math functions, e.g; trig

-import random       # functions to generate random numbers
+import random       _functions to generate random numbers

 **random.randrange()** => have a look at it! will be used a lot!

-# look in Docs for useful functions
+_look in Docs for useful functions

 print math.pi

+##Logic and conditionals##